Wine, enjoyed in moderation, is a healthy food which enriches life.

 Email: Steve Thurlow steve@stevethurlow.com and he will send you a registration form.

-A deposit of C$800 is required to register for the trip.
+A non-refundable deposit of C$800 per guest is required to secure a place on this tour.

 Price

-The price for the 12 day trip to New Zealand only is C$6585 per person.
+The price for the 12 day trip to New Zealand is C$7985 per person.

 The all-inclusive trip price assumes double occupancy and does not include any air transportation.

-We meet at the hotel in Auckland and disperse at the airport in Queenstown.
-Guests are to make all their own travel arrangements (including the internal NZ flights).
+We meet at the hotel in Napier and disperse at the airport in Queenstown.
+Guests are to make all their own travel arrangements (including 2 internal NZ flights).
 We will be pleased to advise with air travel if requested.

 The price includes all hotels, continental breakfasts, winery visits and tastings, and 15 meals, most with wines.
-Also included is the cost of the ferry to Waiheke Island and coach transportation, when we are not flying between destinations.
+Also included is the cost of coach transportation, when we are not flying between destinations.

-As a guide, total roundtrip airfare in economy from Toronto for all flights, including those internal in New Zealand, is around C$2700 including taxes, fees and surcharges.
+As a guide, total roundtrip airfare in economy from Toronto to Napier and returning from Queenstown will be around C$3000 including taxes, fees and surcharges.

-Both Air New Zealand and United Airlines are members of Star Alliance, so Aeroplan points can be used for travel even if Air Canada flights prove not to be convenient.
+Both Air New Zealand and United Airlines are members of Star Alliance, so Aeroplan points can be used for travel with them also.

-The three required internal flights to be added to the transpacific schedule will be specified to those registered on the trip.
-At present the combined cost for all three is C$550.
+The two required internal flights to be added to the transpacific schedule will be specified to those registered on the trip.
+At present the combined cost for both is around C$300.

 Top